Pavelevich/qa-browse-use/README.md

 ## 🚀 Overview

-Matrix QA Test Runner is a cutting-edge, AI-powered testing platform designed to revolutionize quality assurance workflows.
-Built with a Matrix-themed interface, it combines the power of multiple AI providers with browser automation to deliver comprehensive, intelligent testing solutions.
+Matrix QA Test Runner is a cutting-edge, AI-powered testing platform designed to revolutionize quality assurance and security testing workflows.
+Built with a Matrix-themed interface, it combines the power of multiple AI providers with browser automation to deliver comprehensive, intelligent testing solutions including advanced security vulnerability assessments.

 ### 🎯 Key Highlights

 - **Multi-AI Integration**: Support for Claude, GPT, DeepSeek, and more
+- **Security Testing Suite**: 100+ predefined security tests for web vulnerabilities
 - **Real-time Monitoring**: Live browser screenshots and execution tracking
 - **JIRA Integration**: Seamless ticket management and automation
 - **Video Recording**: Capture test executions for analysis